Mikask1/Desmos-Graph-Animation/README.md

 - Draw the hundreds of equation to Desmos
 - But wait, you gotta know how to graph onto Desmos first.
 So, use Desmos API to use it on your own web
 - Voila!
 You got yourself a subpar graph animation

+For obvious reasons, I will not be uploading the image sequence, or the video here.
+The video will probably be on youtube.